Crowe828/employee-tracker/README.md

   - **role_id** - INT to hold reference to role employee has
   - **manager_id** - INT to hold reference to another employee that manages the employee being Created.
 This field may be null if the employee has no manager

-## Build a command-line application that at a minimum allows the user to:

-- Add departments, roles

 ## Bonus points if you're able to:

 - Update employee managers